bji/shinobi-immortals/README.md

 ## Issuing Manual Transactions

 The shinobi-immortals repository contains scripts that can generate all transactions that interact with the Shinobi Immortals program.
 These are present in the scripts directory, and are named ending with '_tx.sh'.
-The `solpda` and `solxact` utilities are required to use these scripts.
+The `solxact` utility is required to use these scripts.
 The generated transactions can be piped to solxact commands to apply recent blockhash, sign, and submit the transactions.
 Examples of doing this are present throughout the test scripts.

 ## Inspecting On-Chain State